10 Top-Rated Campgrounds in the Outer Banks, NC

 Camping in the Outer Banks, North Carolina's barrier islands, is a special experience and a perfect summer activity for families or anyone who wants to enjoy the beautiful beaches.
-Here, you have the rare opportunity to set up your tent or rig up just steps away from the beach and enjoy the island lifestyle that comes with a trip to this area.
+Here, you have the rare opportunity to set up your tent or rig up either right on the sand or just steps away from the beach and enjoy the island lifestyle that comes with a trip to this area.
 Outer Banks camping is the best way to experience this unique region without spending a fortune on accommodation.

 Camping in the Outer Banks can be found in the national parks and private RV parks, many of which also offer space to tenters.
 A majority of the large campgrounds are midway down the Outer Banks, in Rodanthe, Frisco, and Ocracoke Island.
 Beaches are primarily along the Atlantic Ocean, although you do find beaches on the sound side, where you will often see kiteboarders and windsurfers.